pyvisa/pyvisa/docs/source/introduction/communication.rst

 simplicity over generality, and doing it the object-oriented way.

 After importing ``visa``, we create a ``ResourceManager`` object.
-If called without arguments, PyVISA will prefer the default backend (NI) which tries to find the VISA shared library for you.
+If called without arguments, PyVISA will prefer the default backend (IVI) which tries to find the VISA shared library for you.
 If it fails it will fall back to pyvisa-py if installed.
 You can check what backend is used and the location of the shared library used, if relevant, simply by: